anonymousaabc/DRGCN/README.md

-# DRGCN
-This is a implementation of DRGCN
+This is a implementation of DRGAT.

 # Step 1: Git clone this repo.